Course Outline

 Goal:

-The goal of the assessments is to familiarise you with the types of multiple choice questions that you will be asked in the final exam, to apply the knowledge of the course content, and to demonstrate your understanding of this knowledge.
+This is an ungraded formative assessment.
+The goal of the quizzes is to assist you with development and application of the course content, and to demonstrate your understanding of this knowledge.

 Product: Quiz/zes